Is a Correction Looming Ahead for Ultrapar Participacoes S.A. (UGP)

 UGP’s Market Performance

-UGP stocks went up by 2.94% for the week, with a monthly jump of 7.54% and a quarterly performance of -8.55%, while its annual performance rate touched 44.74%.
-The volatility ratio for the week stands at 3.02% while the volatility levels for the past 30 days are set at 3.31% for Ultrapar Participacoes S.A..
-The simple moving average for the period of the last 20 days is 3.40% for UGP stocks with a simple moving average of 1.05% for the last 200 days.
+UGP stocks went down by -2.85% for the week, with a monthly jump of 1.35% and a quarterly performance of -9.20%, while its annual performance rate touched 48.81%.
+The volatility ratio for the week stands at 3.77% while the volatility levels for the past 30 days are set at 3.21% for Ultrapar Participacoes S.A..
+The simple moving average for the period of the last 20 days is -0.42% for UGP stocks with a simple moving average of -1.74% for the last 200 days.

-During the last 5 trading sessions, UGP rose by +2.94%, which changed the moving average for the period of 200-days by +14.93% in comparison to the 20-day moving average, which settled at $3.74.
-In addition, Ultrapar Participacoes S.A. saw -15.01% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, UGP fell by -2.85%, which changed the moving average for the period of 200-days by +9.33% in comparison to the 20-day moving average, which settled at $3.77.
+In addition, Ultrapar Participacoes S.A. saw -17.22% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for UGP